-To answer the aforementioned questions of cell delivery two to three weeks post-MI we propose a Phase II, randomized, double-blinded, placebo-controlled, clinical trial of autologous BMMNC administration to patients following acute MI.
-This timing will allow for transfer of patients from distant sites for recruitment and thus markedly increase the number of patients that can have an opportunity for treatment.
+To answer the aforementioned questions of cell dose and timing; we propose a randomized, double-blinded, placebo-controlled, clinical trial of a single dose of autologous BMMNC administration to patients following acute MI.
+Patients will be recruited to this protocol following intervention for AMI and assessment of LV function.